seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 \assignment{Assignment 2}

-Adapt the code from above and compute the semi-global alignment where both ends of the first sequence can be aligned to gaps without penalising them.
+Adapt the code from Assignment 1 to compute the semi-global alignment for the case where both ends of the first sequence can be aligned to gaps without penalising them.
+Note that in such a semi-global alignment, the first sequence would be aligned as an infix of the second sequence.

 \endassignment
 \solution